Yellow Barn Solar

 The project will create hundreds of construction jobs and maintain several full time operations and maintenance staff throughout the life of the project.
 Yellow Barn Solar is partnering with local labor and workforce development entities to help CS hire local people to fill these jobs and, importantly, to train them in skills that will continue to be in high demand in the rapidly growing clean energy industry.

-Yellow Barn Solar submitted a 94-C Permit Application to the Office of Renewable Energy Siting on November 3, 2023.
+Yellow Barn Solar submitted a 94-C Permit Application to the Office of Renewable Energy Siting on November 3, 2023 and received its Notice of Complete Application on October 15, 2024.

 The full application is available here for review.